 According to Britannica “Medical electronics refers to the study of electronic tools and technologies used for health diagnosis and care.
 It is the design of medicine and biology-applied embedded systems.&rdquo

 In taking medical applications to the real world, sensors play a predominant role.
 Medical electronics engineers use sensing components such as airflow, temperature, humidity, pressure transducers, thermistors, etc., to incorporate medical solutions.
 Some subjects taught in B.Tech Medical Electronics in India are electronic circuits, control system engineering, microprocessor, microcontroller, biomedical instrumentation, etc. Medical electronics engineers' job scope in India is also increasing rapidly, as there are job opportunities in businesses, engineering institutions, universities, hospitals, pharmaceuticals, and research laboratories.

 Tools and Techniques used in B.Tech Medical Electronics Engineering are:

 Table of Contents

-For admission into B.Tech Medical Electronics course, aspirants must have passed 10+2 from a recognised board with subjects like physics, chemistry, and mathematics.
+For admission into B.Tech Medical Electronics course, aspirants must have passed 10+2 from a recognized board with subjects like physics, chemistry, and mathematics.
 The students must score at least 50% aggregate marks to be eligible for admission.
 The student must be a minimum age of 17 years old and above.
-Additionally, students must ensure that they give any of the state -level or national level enterance exams like JEE, BITSAT,etc.
+Additionally, students must ensure that they give any of the state-level or national-level entrance exams like JEE, BITSAT, etc.